 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed Public areas where a symptomatic individual has passed through and spent minimal time, such as corridors, but which are not visibly contaminated with body fluids can be cleaned thoroughly as normal.
+Date completed which are not visibly contaminated with body fluids can be cleaned thoroughly as normal.
 All surfaces that a symptomatic person has come into contact with must be cleaned and disinfected, including all potentially contaminated and frequently touched areas such as bathrooms, door handles, door push plates, work surfaces, computer keyboard/mice, telephones, grab rails in corridors/bannisters, stairwells Use disposable cloths or paper roll and disposable mop heads, to clean all hard surfaces, floors, chairs, door handles/plates and sanitary fittings - think one site, one wipe in one direction.
 Use one of the options below: use either a combined detergent disinfectant solution at a dilution of 1,000 parts per million available chlorine or household detergent followed by disinfection (1000 ppm av.cl.).
 Follow manufacturer's instructions for dilution, application and contact times for all detergents and disinfectants or if an alternative disinfectant is used within the organisation, this should be checked and ensure that it is effective against enveloped viruses.
 Avoid mixing cleaning products together as this can create toxic fumes Avoid creating splashes and spray when cleaning.
 Any cloths and mop heads used must be disposed of and should be put into waste bags as outlined below.

-When items cannot be cleaned using detergents or
+When items cannot be cleaned using detergents or laundered for example, upholstered furniture, steam cleaning should be used.
+Laundry Wash items in accordance with the manufacturer's instructions.
+Use the warmest water setting and dry items modiactions.
+Oscilic warmest water setting and dry items